milk-v/milkv.io/docs/duo/low-level-dev/mipi-dsi.md

 # MIPI DSI Screen Development

 `DuoS` and `Duo Module 01` support screens with MIPI DSI interface.
+The maximum output resolution is 1920x1080 (1080P@60fps RGB24-bit).

 ## Adding a New Screen